 THUNDER BAY, Ontario—Thanks to the cross-border collaboration of several organizations, the Nature Conservancy of Canada (NCC) has purchased one of the last privately owned, undeveloped shorelines between Duluth, Minnesota, and Thunder Bay, Ontario.

-(Atlanta, GA)—After years of collaboration with multiple partners, The Nature Conservancy and The Conservation Fund are pleased to support the introduction of the Chattahoochee-Oconee National Forest Land Adjustment Act (H.R.
-470) early on in the new two-year cycle of the 114th Congress.
+ATLANTA, Ga.—After years of collaboration with multiple partners, The Nature Conservancy and The Conservation Fund are pleased to continue to support the Chattahoochee-Oconee National Forest Land Adjustment Act (S. 571, H.R.
+1434) in the 115th Congress.

 ARLINGTON, Va.—The Conservation Fund today announced the grant recipients for the 2016 Grant Program for Transporting Healthy Food.
 Eleven charitable organizations in Georgia, Florida, Louisiana, Kentucky, Maryland, Massachusetts, Michigan, North Carolina, New York, Virginia and West Virginia will receive grants ranging from $5,000 to $10,000 to strengthen transportation and distribution of fresh, local produce and other healthy food to underserved communities.

 Nashville, Tenn.—The Bedsole Property was one that got away.
 A big one.
 In the early 2000s, The Nature Conservancy tried to purchase the 14,000-acre tract in south central Tennessee from the Bedsole Land Company.
 But in the end, The Nature Conservancy was outbid by another party for the Cumberland Plateau property, and that was that.